 - Display the EAT of your website: You need to let Google know that your website has good quality and trustworthy content.
 Make use of your ‘About’ page to increase the EAT of your website by writing about your years of experience, your achievements, the media coverage you’ve gotten, and the awards you’ve won.

 - Improve the reputation of your website and that of your authors: One of the best ways to improve a website and your authors’ reputation is by getting favorable media coverage.
 It may take a lot of time and effort, and while you’re at it, you can try to foster positive user reviews and testimonials.
-You can publish these reviews and testimonials on your website and also try to get them published on other authoritative websites.
-To improve the reputation of your authors, you need to get their content published on authoritative websites that are ranking well.
+You can publish these reviews and testimonials on your website and try to get them published on other authoritative websites.
+To improve the reputation of your authors, you need to get their content published on traditional websites that are ranking well.